MemoireMorte/Memo-1/README.md

 RUN
 ```

-Basic routine `BEEP` plays a square wave tone on Port B bit 7.
+Basic routine `TONE` plays a square wave tone on Port B bit 7.
 At 1Mhz here is the equivalence table for each note:
 ```
 DO 261.63Hz  = 1911
 DO# 277.18Hz = 1808